 The CSXCV transceiver (transmitting receiver) is designed for second-generation Paul C. Buff, Inc.™ flash units, fitting in the CSXCV transceiver receptacle located on each unit (currently only compatible with Einstein™ flash units).
-Such units do not contain the RJ11 telephone-style analog remote jacks (required for use with the CSR+ and CSRB+ receivers) and the CSXCV module forms an all-digital interface from CST transmitters and Cyber Commander™.
+Such units do not contain the RJ11 telephone-style analog remote jacks (required for use with the CSR+ and CSRB+ receivers) and the CSXCV module forms an all-digital interface from CST2 transmitters and Cyber Commander™.

 The CSXCV module is powered by the host light unit with frequency and channel selection also performed by the host lighting unit.
 This makes the CSXCV module truly plug-and-play, unleashing the full power and accuracy of a sophisticated all-digital remote control system.